p-christ/nn_builder/README.md

 | *print_model_summary* | Boolean to indicate whether you want a model summary printed after model is created | False |

+After creating a model, the function print_model_summary() can be used to summarise the layers.

 ## More Examples